idlesign/makeapp/README.rst

 Description
 ------------

-*Simplifies Python application rollout by providing its basic structure.*
+*Simplifies Python application rollout and publishing.*

 * Make a skeleton for your new application with one console command.